ProjectIgnis/Distribution/skin/Readme.md

 * EGDC_GRAY_EDITABLE // Grayed (disabled) window background for editable field (editbox, checkbox-field).
 Changes the color for the search boxes while they are disabled
 * EGDC_FOCUSED_EDITABLE // Show focus of window background for editable field (editbox or when checkbox-field is pressed).
 Changes the color for the search boxes when they are enabled [when you click on them]
 * CheckBoxColor // Changes the color used for the check markers in the checkboxes, like the "Show unofficial card"
-* Caption // takes tbardistancex and tbardistancey : Changes the coordinates used for the text in the Version name, Update Log, etc-->
+* Caption // takes tbardistancex and tbardistancey : Changes the coordinates used for the text in the Version name, Update Log, etc
-* WindowButton // take a width: Changes the width in the'arrows' used in the deck selection dropdown menu, category dropdown menu, etc-->
+* WindowButton // take a width: Changes the width in the'arrows' used in the deck selection dropdown menu, category dropdown menu, etc

 ## Custom